 Milton C. (Todd) Ault III founded our company and has served as our Chairman of the Board since inception and as our Executive Chairman since November 2018.
 Mr. Ault is a seasoned business professional and entrepreneur who has spent more than 27 years identifying value in various financial markets including equities, fixed income, commodities and real estate.
 In March 2017, Mr. Ault was appointed Executive Chairman of the Board of Ault Global, in December 2017, Mr. Ault was appointed Chief Executive Officer of Ault Global and, on January 12, 2021, Mr. Ault resumed his title of Executive Chairman.
-Mr. Ault has served as Chairman of Avlat & Company, a holding company since December 2015, and as Chairman of Avlanche International Corp., a publicly traded company ("Avalanche"), since September 2014.
+Mr. Ault has served as Chairman of Ault & Company, a holding company since December 2015, and as Chairman of Avalanche International Corp., a publicly traded company ("Avalanche"), since September 2014.
 Since January 2011, Mr. Ault has been the Vice President of Business Development for MCKEA Holdings, LLC, a family office.
 Mr. Ault has consulted with many publicly traded and privately held companies, which range from development stage to mature businesses, providing each of them the benefit of his diversified experience.
-We believe that Mr. Ault's business background demonstrates he has the qualifications to serve as a director of our company.
+We believe that Mr. Ault's business background demonstrates he has had the qualifications to serve as a director of our company.
+Upon the effectiveness of this offering, Mr. Ault will become our Chairman Emeritus.

 Stephan Jackman joined our company as Chief Executive Officer in November 2018.Mr.
 Jackman was elected as a director in September 2020.
 He has played an intricate role in the development of therapeutic treatments, products and programs from the research stage to market and commercialization.
 Mr. Jackman has demonstrated a dedicated dual focus of creating value for internal and external stakeholders while developing strategic alliances and cross-function teams to meet and exceed goals.
 Prior to joining our company, from October 2017 to November 2018, Mr. Jackman was the Chief Operating Officer of Ennaid Therapeutics, an emerging biopharmaceutical company focusing on cures for mosquito borne infectious diseases such as Zika and Dengue viruses.
 From October 2015 to October 2017, Mr. Jackman was Chief Operating Officer of Exit 9 Technologies, a technology startup with a digital platform that connects retailers, publisher and customers.
 Additionally, from August 2014 to October 2015, he was an independent project and management consultant assisting startups, Fortune 500 companies and non-profits with major strategic initiatives.
-He has also held positions of Science in Management and a Bachelor of Engineering in Mechanical Engineering from Stevens Institute of Technology.
+He has also held positions of increasing responsibility at Novartis Pharmaceuticals Corporation, L'Oréal USA, SBM Management Services and Family Intervention Services.
+Mr. Jackman holds a Master of Science in Management and a Bachelor of Engineering in Mechanical Engineering from Stevens Institute of Technology.
 Mr. Jackman's 15 years of experience in life sciences and growth companies, day-to-day operational leadership of our company and in-depth knowledge of our drug candidates make him well qualified as a member of the Board.